 Welcome to my website!
-I’m a Postdoctoral Fellow at Brown University’s Watson Institute for International and Public Affairs.
+I’m a Visiting Assistant Professor of Political Science at Grinnell College.
+Previously, I was a Postdoctoral Fellow at Brown University’s Watson Institute for International and Public Affairs (2017-2019).
 I study political and criminal violence, organized crime, and non-state governance in Latin America.
 My current book project, “Monopolies of Violence: Criminal Governance in Rio de Janeiro” examines the nature of political authority and the variation in governing strategies of drug trafficking gangs in Rio de Janeiro’s favelas.

 I hold a B.A. from Coe College (2004), a M.Sc. in Ethno-Communal Conflict from University College Dublin (2008), and received my Ph.D. in comparative politics from the University of Wisconsin–Madison (2017).